JDIZM/docker-wp/README.md

 * use wp-sync-db plugin within wordpress
 * use wp cli

-Note: having issues with wp cli, it can't access the db but everything else works.
+Note: wp cli won't be able to access to the db container volume

 ## SMTP & EMAIL